paulscherrerinstitute/wica-http/DEVELOPER.md

     ```
     mvn run release
     ```
-1. Verify that the Travis automatic build worked and/or that the expected artifiacts are available on GitHub and on Docker Hub sites.
+1. Verify that the Travis automatic build worked and/or that the expected artifacts are available on GitHub and on Docker Hub sites.

 ## Notes on EPICS CA Testing